From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 05. Read README.md

-06. Compile for the first time on the main branch to verify
+06. Compile for the first time on the main branch (just to check)

 Check the code without compiling